-H.28 DOE-H-2035 Organizational Conflict of Interest Management Plan (Oct 2014) (Revised)
+H.29 DOE-H-2035 Organizational Conflict of Interest Management Plan (Oct 2014) (Revised)

-Within 15 days after the effective date of the Transition Task Order in the NTP, the Contractor shall submit to the CO for approval an Organizational Conflict of Interest (OCI) Management Plan (Plan).
+Within 15 days after the NTP, the Contractor shall submit to the CO for approval an Organizational Conflict of Interest (OCI) Management Plan (Plan).
 The Plan shall describe the Contractor's program to identify, avoid, neutralize, or mitigate potential or actual conflicts of interest that exist or may arise during contract performance and otherwise comply with the requirements of the clause at DEAR 952.209-72 entitled, Organizational Conflicts of Interest.
 The Plan shall be periodically updated as required during the term of the contract.
 The Plan shall include, as a minimum, the following: